-In November 2018, our Board of Directors authorized changes to our existing securities repurchase program, which it first authorized in 2013.
+In November 2018, our Board of Directors authorized changes to our existing securities repurchase program.
 The authorization increased the authorized amount under the repurchase program to \$100.0 million, available for repurchases of any combination of our common stock and our 2021 Convertible Notes.

 Our repurchase program authorizes us to purchase our outstanding shares of common stock or 2021 Convertible Notes in the open market or as otherwise determined by management, subject to certain limitations under the ABL Facility and other factors.
 The repurchase program has no specific term.
-Repurchases are expected to be funded from operating cash flows and available cash on hand.
+Repurchases are expected to be funded from operating cash flows, available cash on hand, and borrowings under our ABL Facility.
 As part of the repurchase program, our management has been authorized to establish trading plans under Rule 10b5-1 of the Securities Exchange Act of 1934.
-In January 2019, we repurchased an aggregate of 655,666 shares of our common stock under our Board authorized repurchase program for a total cost of \$5.0 million.
+During the three months ended September 30, 2019, we repurchased an aggregate of 490,819 shares of our common stock under our Board authorized repurchase program for a total cost of \$3.5 million.